 The disorder is called progressive multifocal leukoencephalopathy (PML).
 It’s an inflammation of the white matter of the brain.

 Vedolizumab doesn’t appear to have the same risk of PML that natalizumab does, even though both drugs work in similar ways.

-The third class of biologics used to treat Crohn’s is the interleukin inhibitors.
-Ustekinumab (Stelara) is the only drug in this class that’s been FDA-approved.
+The third class of biologics used to treat Crohn’s is interleukin inhibitors.
+Ustekinumab (Stelara) is the only drug in this class that’s been Food and Drug Administration approved.

 Ustekinumab targets two specific proteins that are thought to cause inflammation: interleukin-12 (IL-12) and interleukin-23 (IL-23).
 People with Crohn’s have higher levels of IL-12 and IL-23 in their body.